Bespoke software vs. off-the-shelf software

 Advantages of bespoke software

-Due to the agile approach of a bespoke software company, your product gains a lot of flexibility, which gives you the possibility to change your specifications over time.
+Due to the agile approach of a bespoke software company, your product gains much flexibility, which gives you the possibility to change your specifications over time.
 It allows you to engage in the development process and make sure the product you have ordered will still meet your needs after months of coding.

 When buying commercial software, you need to adjust your requirements to what you receive.
 If the solution no longer suits your needs, there is no other way than to buy new software.